griable/wait-for-vercel-preview/README.md

 Optional — Stringified HTTP Header object key/value pairs to send in requests (eg. `'{ "Authorization": "Basic YWxhZGRpbjpvcGVuc2VzYW1l }'`)

+### `environement`

+Optional — To be used to filter specify which environement to test if you have more than one.
+The environement name can be found in Vercel admin (eg. `'name-of-the-project'`).

 ## Outputs

 ### `url`